VChain: Chain-of-Visual-Thought for Reasoning in Video Generation: Limitations

 Despite the potential trade-off, this \textit{sparse} tuning strategy offers two main advantages: \textit{(1) Focused adaptation}: the model concentrates its capacity on semantically critical transitions (\eg, melting, breaking, or object interactions) rather than reconstructing entire video sequences. \textit{(2) Efficiency}, as it eliminates the need for dense videos, significantly reducing both data preparation and computational overhead.
 This makes our approach well-suited for inference-time integration into existing pipelines.

-Overall, while sparse supervision cannot fully capture the dynamics in video samples, the improvements in semantic alignment and causal coherence generally outweigh the loss in dynamics.
-This paradigm also challenges the conventional assumption that full video sequences are required for fine-tuning, showing that a carefully selected set of keyframes can already provide sufficient guidance for adapting video generators to new prompts or scenarios.
+Overall, while sparse supervision cannot fully capture video dynamics, the improvements in semantic alignment and causal coherence generally outweigh the loss in dynamics.
+This paradigm also challenges the conventional assumption that full video sequences are required for fine-tuning, showing that a carefully selected set of keyframes can provide sufficient guidance for adapting video generators to new prompts or scenarios.